scalettar/portal/notes.md

 * Update manually every month
 * Have the 5 songs I am learning/want to learn and the status:
   * Re-learned (100%) - Maple Leaf Rag - Scott Joplin
+  * Learning (66%) - Cohen's Masterpiece - Garry Schyman
   * Learning (50%) - Piano Concerto No. 1 "Anti-Ares" - Virkato Wakhmaninov
   * Re-learning (80%) - Every Heart - BoA
   * Re-learn (5%) - Prelude in C Sharp Minor - Sergei Rachmaninov
-  * Re-learn (0%) - Forgot the name, have to find it
 * For each song:
   *  Provide target mp3
-  *  Link to relevant Article section on progress if one exists
+  *  Link to relevant Article/blog section on my progress if one exists
 * Next 5 songs once current are complete
-  * Cohen's Masterpiece - Garry Schyman
   * Old Town - Kohei Tanaka
   * Merry Go Round of Life - Joe Hisaishi
   * Prelude in G Minor (Op.
 23 No. 5) - Sergei Rachmaninov
   * Flower Dance - DJ Okawari
+  * Re-learn (0%) - Forgot the name, have to find it

 ### Kindo